La Misa Negra is back with a brand new album of heavyweight, cumbia and high-energy, Afro-Colombian dance music!

-They are currently putting the finishing touches on 2nd album, which spent the last 2 years writing and recording.
+We are currently putting the finishing touches on our 2nd album, which we’ve spent the last 2 years writing and recording.

 On our sophomore effort, we show significant growth, with more elaborate arrangements, difficult horn lines, a bigger sound, and deeper lyrics that tackle topics like gun violence, water scarcity, and gender inequality.
 We continue to push the boundaries of our old school sound by tapping into traditional Afro-Colombian styles, such as currulao and tambora, and embracing our love of Latin Jazz, with an original salsa piece entitled “Pistola,” and a hyper-speed version of the Cuban classic “Yayabo.”
 We also finally get to showcase some of our heavy metal and rock influences that inspire much of the band’s sound and identity.